crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/bouncers/intro.md

 This command must be run on the server where the local API is installed (or at least with a cscli that has valid credentials to communicate with the database used by the API).
 This is only necessary if you "manually" install a remediation, packages and install scripts usually take care of this.
 :::

-If you wish to create your own remediation component, look at [this section](/docs/next/local_api/bouncers) of the local API documentation.
+If you wish to create your own Remediation Component, look at [this section](/docs/next/local_api/bouncers) of the local API documentation.